 Additionally, if you are a corporate participant paying the full price, you can apply for a second place at a very reduced fee for a leader you support who would not otherwise have the funds.

 The programme can also be run as an in-house organisational programme, which I’m currently doing for an NHT Trust.
 Please contact me if you’d like to explore a tailored option for your organisation.

 How to book onto the programme

-Please email me using email@example.com to express your interest or call me on 07771 358881 if you have any questions or queries.
+Email using email@example.com to express your interest or call me on 07771 358881 and I’d be happy to chat.